ALVOR

 How much security does this project actually need?

 Not every project needs a fortress.
-The Business Impact Assessment scores risk across five dimensions - then automatically determines classification, control depth, and assurance requirements.
+The Business Impact Assessment scores risk across five dimensions, then automatically determines classification, control depth, and assurance requirements.
 The right security for the right risk, every time.

 Risk Classification